DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 - [x] Attention-grabbing “about” section with a banner image, concise copy, useful links, and a good typography hierarchy
 - [x] A brief, annotated “overview” section with the most important statistics, right at the top
 - [x] Simple graph titles.
-Group titles in title-case.
+Group titles in title-case
 - [x] Close to symmetrical in high density mode
 - [x] Well formatted, concise notes
 - [x] Color coordination between related groups, notes within groups, and graphs within groups